Can You Sell a House With Back Taxes Owed? 5 Options to Weigh

 What if the proceeds fall short?

 If the home sells for less than the lien amount, you can request that the IRS discharge the lien, which removes the lien from the property to complete the sale to a new owner.
-(You’d still owe whatever tax debt remains, and the IRS recommends filing this application at least 45 days before you need notice of this certificate.)
+You’d still owe whatever tax debt remains, and the IRS recommends filing this application at least 45 days before you need notice of this certificate.

 Get the right help

 When you’re selling a house with an extra hurdle such as a tax lien, it’s important to partner with a real estate agent who knows what they’re doing.
 If you’re looking for a reputable agent with the right experience in selling homes with tax liens, HomeLight would be happy to introduce you to a few highly skilled agents in your area.
-It’s also recommended to hire a tax specialist or tax attorney to handle remitting payment and to ensure that the title company receives the appropriate paperwork.
+It’s also recommended to hire a tax specialist or tax attorney to handle remitting payment and to ensure the title company receives the appropriate paperwork.

 2. Work with an investor or house-buying company to resolve the debt

 Real estate investors are less likely to shy away from homes with title issues such as a tax lien.
-Whether you work with a large house-buying company or local home flipper, investors have the capital to pay all-cash and usually offer to buy your home “as is”, resolving your debt in the process.
+Whether you work with a large house-buying company or local home flipper, investors have the capital to pay all-cash and usually offer to buy your home “as-is”, resolving your debt in the process.

 3. Negotiate with the buyer to cover the taxes

 Buyers love hardwood floors and great curb appeal.
 But a tax lien that comes with the property?
 Not so much.
-That said, it’s not unheard of for sellers and buyers to find a way forward and clear the lien.
+That said, it’s not unheard of for sellers and buyers to find a way forward to clear the lien.
 Perhaps it’s a hot seller’s market or your property offers the buyer value in other ways that makes them inclined to compromise with you.

 Clark says as long as the buyer’s mortgage covers the cost of the property, and the buyer and the buyer’s agent are agreeable, the parties can negotiate how to handle the closing costs so that the seller has enough to pay the outstanding taxes.
 “It would be done as a buyer credit back to the seller for discretionary spending,” he says.